ogtomi/crypto_lib/docs/des.md

 4. Final permutation<br>
     In this step the final permutation is applied according to the table `inv_ip`.
 Result of that operation is the encrypted message.

+## Decryption

+Decryption is simply the inverse of encryption.
+It follows the same steps as above, but the order in which keys are applied is reversed.

 ## Cracking of the DES